Hyatt Lake Recreation Area

 The main campground offers 54 campsites, a playground, and 2 boat ramps and dock facilities. more>>

-Campground closed for the season; will reopen late Spring 2013.
+Campground closed for the season.
+Expected to reopen late spring 2014.

 In addition, the semi-primitive Wildcat Campground, located two miles up East Hyatt Lake Road, offers 12 more campsites and an unimproved boat ramp. more>>